 We can also speak out about other decisions that are harming plants and animals in our environments and putting biodiversity at risk.
 Did you know that this spring Health Canada proposed changes to their regulations that would allow increased commercial use of some pesticides and herbicides?
 Some of these chemicals are known to be threatening pollinators and beneficial insects.
 Environmental groups have been speaking out, calling for a ban on toxic pesticides and creating ways for people to add their own voices to this conversation.

-We know that so often, change comes incrementally and from the ground up…in some cases literally!
+We know that so often change comes incrementally and from the ground up…in some cases literally!
 So, we are speaking out too, writing to our government officials to let them know our concerns.
 We care A LOT about protecting biodiversity.
-In fact, at Lacewing, all of our plants are carefully curated to be sure that they offer special benefits to native pollinators and beneficial insects.
-And some of the insects that our plants feed are already listed as species of concern or endangered.
+In fact, at Lacewing Plants and Seedlings, all of our plants are carefully curated to be sure that they offer special benefits to native pollinators and beneficial insects.
+And some of the insects that our plants feed are already listed as species of concern or endangered species.

-We can start the change we want to see in our own backyards.
+We can all start to create the change we want to see in our own backyards.
 And we want to help you do it!
 So, we’ve created a Lacewing perennial combo pack called the Garden Protector Pack!

 Together we can build something beautiful.